ianrrees/test-usb-device/metro-m0-express/README.md

 ## Prerequisites

-TODO toolchain
 ```
+$ rustup target add thumbv6m-none-eabi
 $ cargo install cargo-embed
 ```

 ## Installing
-With the Metro M4 and a debug probe (a J-Link was used for initial development) connected via SWD, `cargo embed --release`
+With the Metro M0 and a debug probe (a [hs-probe](https://github.com/probe-rs/hs-probe) was used for initial development) connected via SWD, `cargo embed --release`